Free Consultation, Available 24/7

 This is not a complete list, so be sure to consult with an experienced criminal defense lawyer about whether your offense of conviction makes you presumptively ineligible for probation instead of incarceration.

-The Penal Code classifies certain crimes of conviction as not eligible for probation.
+The Penal Code classifies certain crimes of conviction as not eligible.
 Conviction for one of these crimes means you cannot get probation instead of incarceration in California under any circumstances.
 Crimes included in the “not eligible” category include:

 - Violent crimes in which the defendant used a firearm or inflicted great bodily harm on a victim